 - In May 2017, President Abdel-Fattah El Sisi ratified a law that applies prohibitive regulations on NGO registration, funding, and activities, while imposing severe oversight and enabling the government to dissolve them at will.
 The law also prescribes harsh sentences for failure to comply and has been condemned by local and international rights groups as unfairly repressive.

 Despite freedom of association being one of the rights ostensibly protected under the Egyptian Constitution, the Egyptian government continues to tighten restrictions on NGOs and other civil society actors, many of which are forced to operate without official recognition because of prohibitive obstacles to formal association.
 Activists and NGO employees have been arrested and banned from travel, and had their assets frozen, with a particular escalation since early 2016; despite condemnation by international and domestic rights groups, these actions continue, and many may face harsh sentences under Egyptian law.
 In November 2016, the Egyptian House of Representatives quickly passed a restrictive new NGO law without consultation from civil society and bypassing the Ministry of Social Solidarity, despite six political parties and 22 NGOs issuing a joint statement denouncing it.
-Sisi ratified the NGO Law in May 2017.
-Government investigations into civil society continue to this day, as two workers from El Nadeem Center for the Rehabilitation of Victims of Violence and Torture are set to be interrogated on June 3, 2018, in relation to Case 173.
+Sisi ratified the NGO Law in May 2017, though he acknowledged calls for amendments to the law in November 2018 and requested that a committee be formed to study possible alterations to the law.
+Government investigations into civil society continue, as six civil society workers have been interrogated in 2018 in relation to Case 173.
 At least 37 organizations have been implicated in the case.